Potted Trees And Bushes Chester County PA

 • Place the plant into the center of the hole making sure the top of the plant ball is level to the ground, adjust the depth as necessary.
 Plant should be firmly placed into the hole.

-• Back fill the space around the plant with the same or nutrient treated soil, but not fertilize.
-Apply medium pressure to the loose soil so the soil will hold the plant into position.
+• Back fill the space around the plant with the same or nutrient treated soil, but not fertilizer.
+Apply medium pressure to the loose soil so the soil will hold the plant firmly into and upright position.

 • Water the plant generously and allow the water to drain or settle, apply more soil around the plant if needed.